afni/afni_doc/statistics/deconvolve_block.rst

 * | The magnitude of the parameter value is the time whose response will have height of unity.
-A good way to choose that value would be by calculating the typical time (mean or median) of the response durations in a study---providing an answer to Q2 above.
+A good way to choose that value would be by calculating the typical time (mean, median or a rounded version of either) of the response durations in a study--- providing an answer to Q2 above.
   | Generally, the typical response for a subject and for the group
     should be similar, so you could pick either. *If* those are not the same\.\.\. then one must choose what would be most meaningful